ubnetdef/website/content/courses/syssec.md

 ---
-date: "2021-08-29"
+date: "2022-01-08"
-title: "Systems Security"
+title: "Systems Security (MGS427/CSE427)"
 navbar_active_link: "courses"

 course: "Systems Security"
 course_number: 100
-semester: "Fall"
+semester: "Spring"
-year: 2021
+year: 2022
 difficulty: "Beginner"

 active: true

-subtext: "Fall 2021 / Jacobs B30 / Thursdays 7:05PM - 9:45PM"
+subtext: "Spring 2022 / Jacobs B30 / Thursdays 6:30PM - 9:30PM"
 ---
 # Overview
-During this introductory course, geared for students new to cybersecurity, students will be introduced to fundamental security topics.
-Students will critically examine concepts such as basic networking, system administration, team dynamics and system security as well as identifying and applying basic security hardening techniques.
-Students will gain practical experience through a virtualized lab environment where they will build and configure a small corporate network.
+During this introductory course, students will learn fundamental security topics in a hands-on and applied fashion.
+Students will critically examine concepts such as basic networking, system administration, team dynamics, risk management and system security as well as identify and apply basic security hardening techniques.
+Students will gain practical experience using a virtualized lab environment where they will build, configure and secure a small corporate network.

-# Faculty Instructors
+# Faculty
-Faculty Instructors are responsible for administering the course in accordance with the University at Buffalo policies and this syllabus.
-Faculty Instructors also determine final course grades consistent with the grading policy in this syllabus.
+Course faculty are responsible for planning, administering and overseeing the course in accordance with the University at Buffalo policies and this syllabus.
+Faculty also determine final course grades consistent with the grading policy in this syllabus.

 <table class="table">
 	<thead>